Newcastle Kwazulu-natal, South Africa Travel Guide

 Enjoy fishing (having proper permits), boating, and canoeing.
 Remember the swimming warning due to Bilharzia risk.

 A haven for bird enthusiasts, hosting a wide array of waterfowl and raptors.
-Early mornings are best for sightings.
+Early mornings are most suitable for sightings.

 Open daily during daylight hours.
 A small an admission fee applies per person or vehicle.